healsdata/jon.camp/content/blog/things-i-built/best-trivia-murder-party-password.md

 - umbo
 - updo

-I haven't been on the "at-risk" side of the Password mini-game since finishing this list but I'm definitely excited to give them a try.
+I haven't been on the "at-risk" side of the Password mini-game since finishing this list, but I'm definitely excited to give them a try.
 I'm not sure if the game will accept the more obscure words, but echo, etch, and itch should all work.
 Additionally, I want to work on building a list of words for players on the other side.
 Effectively, what words should you enter to most quickly identify the password entered by your opponents.
 Stay tuned for another post on that!